yym68686/uni-api/README.md

         gemini-1.5-pro: 10 # Model gemini-1.5-pro timeout is 10 seconds
         gemini-1.5-flash: 10 # Model gemini-1.5-flash timeout is 10 seconds
         default: 10 # Model does not have a timeout set, use the default timeout of 10 seconds, when requesting a model not in model_timeout, the timeout is also 10 seconds, if default is not set, uni-api will use the default timeout set by the environment variable TIMEOUT, the default timeout is 100 seconds
+      keepalive_interval: # Heartbeat interval, in seconds, default 80 seconds, optional.
+Suitable for when uni-api is hosted on cloudflare and uses inference models.
+Priority is higher than the global configuration keepalive_interval. gemini-2.5-pro: 50 # Model gemini-2.5-pro heartbeat interval is 50 seconds, this value must be less than the model_timeout set timeout, otherwise it will be ignored.
       proxy: socks5://[username]:[password]@[ip]:[port] # Proxy address, optional.
 Supports socks5 and http proxies, default is not used.
       headers:  # Add custom http request headers, optional
         Custom-Header-1: Value-1